51ngul4r1ty/atoll-core/docs/ARCHITECTURE.md

 Overview
 ========

 This document provides high level guidance on the application's architecture.

-There are 2 other documents that cover the code-level architecture that you may want to reference if you need more information on:
-1. Front-end API framework [ARCHITECTURE_FE_API.md](ARCHITECTURE_FE_API.md) document.
-2. Back-end API code patterns [ARCHITECTURE_BE_API.md](ARCHITECTURE_BE_API.md) document.
+This is the more typical high-level architecture information and doesn't go into the code level details that implement the described architecture.
+For code-level guidance see [CODE_ARCHITECTURE.md](CODE_ARCHITECTURE.md)

 Restful API
 ===========